-The inaugural Manchester Methods Summer School will be held at the University of Manchester from June 17 -21, 2013.
+The second Manchester Methods Summer School will be held at the University of Manchester from July 7 -11, 2014 and is sponsored by:

 - Introduction to social network analysis (SNA) using UCINET and Netdraw

-- Advanced Structural Equation Modelling and Generalized Latent Variable Modelling (SEM and GLVM)
+- Introductory and Advanced Structural Equation Modelling and Generalized Latent Variable Modelling with Mplus

 What we offer